isfonzar/terraform-digitalocean-cluster/README.md

 # terraform-digitalocean-cluster
-Terraform configuration for a cluster with master node and worker nodes in DigitalOcean
+[Terraform] module for a cluster with a master node and some worker nodes in [DigitalOcean]

 ## Usage